 Which Investments to Keep Out of Your Taxable Account

-Vanguard's recent target-date fund distribution illustrates a simple fact: Some investments are structurally a poor fit for taxable accounts.
+Sizable mutual fund capital gains distributions illustrate a simple fact: Some investments are structurally a poor fit for taxable accounts.

 Here's a closer look at some of the key categories to keep out of your taxable accounts.

 Taxable Bonds and Bond Funds: Generally speaking, bonds will tend to be less tax-efficient than stocks.
 That's because most of the return that bond investors earn is income, and that income is taxed at your ordinary income tax rate, which is higher than the capital gains and dividend tax rates that apply to the gains from most stock holdings.
-The median taxable-bond fund in Morningstar's database has a tax-cost ratio of 1.08% over the past five years, representing a 40% cut of the median fund's return over that time frame.
-The median tax-cost ratio for all U.S. stock funds was higher--1.9%--but it represents just 15% of the median fund's 13% gain over that period.
+The median taxable-bond fund in Morningstar's database has a tax-cost ratio of 1.06% over the past 10 years, representing a 77% cut of the median fund's modest return over that time frame.
+The median 10-year tax-cost ratio for all U.S. stock funds was higher—1.7%—but it represents just 16% of the median fund's 10.4% gain over that period.
 Moreover, a number of stock funds, especially broad-market index funds and exchange-traded funds, had tax-cost ratios of less than 0.5%.

 Certain bond holdings can be a particularly bad idea for taxable accounts.
 High-yield bond funds, because they tend to generate (relatively) large amounts of current income, are best avoided in taxable accounts.
-Ditto for funds that hold Treasury Inflation-Protected Securities, because you're taxed not just on these bonds' yields but on the principal adjustment you receive to account for inflation.
-(If you want to give your taxable portfolio a measure of inflation protection, consider I-Bonds, which enjoy more favorable tax treatment than TIPS.)
+Ditto for funds that hold Treasury Inflation-Protected Securities, because you're taxed not just on these bonds' yields but also on the principal adjustment you receive to account for inflation.
+(If you want to give your taxable portfolio a measure of inflation protection, consider I Bonds, which enjoy more-favorable tax treatment than TIPS.)

 Multi-Asset Funds: Multi-asset funds like target-date funds and balanced funds will also tend to be a poor fit for taxable accounts and are much better off housed in a tax-sheltered account like an IRA or 401(k).
 That's because they typically hold taxable bonds (see above).
 Moreover, their asset allocations either stay the same, as is the case with static-allocation funds like balanced funds, or they get more conservative over time, as happens with target-date funds.
 That can necessitate the sale of appreciated assets like stocks, which in turn can sock investors with capital gains taxes.

 It's true that some multi-asset funds have been quite tax-efficient, in part because categories like target-date funds have enjoyed robust asset inflows.
 That has given these funds the opportunity to rebalance by directing the new assets to whichever asset class needed topping up.
-Indeed, the median allocation fund in Morningstar's database has a tax-cost ratio of 1.43%, representing just 17% of the median fund's five-year annualized return--not too much worse than what stock funds have ceded to taxes.
+Indeed, the median allocation fund in Morningstar's database has a 10-year tax-cost ratio of 1.33%, representing 21% of the median fund's 10-year annualized return—not too much worse than what stock funds have ceded to taxes.
 Yet that need to sell for rebalancing purposes could work against these funds at some point in the future.
-Investors in search of a balanced holding in their taxable accounts might consider Vanguard Tax-Managed Balanced (VTMFX), which is low-cost and has managed to be exceedingly tax-efficient.
-Its five-year tax-cost ratio of 0.42% is just 4% of its nearly 10% five-year annualized return.
+Investors in search of a balanced holding in their taxable accounts might consider Vanguard Tax-Managed Balanced VTMFX, which is low-cost and has managed to be exceedingly tax-efficient.
+Its 10-year tax-cost ratio of 0.47% is just 6% of its 7.7% 10-year annualized return.